Archive How Many Types of Parental Control Are There?

 Device Parental Controls

-These parental controls are part of the device you’re using.
+These parental controls are part of the device your child is using.
 The device in question can be a smartphone, a smart TV, or something entirely different.
-These parental controls are either installed as part of your device’s manufacturer or are a default part of the operating system (OS).
+These parental controls are either installed as part of the device’s manufacturer or are a default part of the operating system (OS).

 Sometimes the device’s manufacturer and the operating system’s developer are the same.
-In cases when they’re not, it’s possible that your device has two types of parental control settings simultaneously.
+If they’re not, it’s possible that your child’s device has two types of parental control settings simultaneously.
 At this level, parental control settings allow access to more options for parents.
 On the other hand, enabling the parental control settings might only give you control on a macro level without being able to control the contents of specific apps.

 Default Parental Controls